lslguru/easy-gacha/README.markdown

 # Features #

+* No need to rename any items
+* Incredibly easy to configure
 * Most configuration done automatically
-* Incredibly easy to configure
 * Detects and prevents most mistakes
 * Can set rarity per item
 * Supports 30+ items at a time